shraddha2823/Transaction-System-Using-Queue/README.md

-# Transaction-System-Using-Queue
-A transaction system using a queue is a design pattern where operations (transactions) are processed asynchronously by placing them into a queue instead of executing them immediately.
-This approach improves scalability, reliability, and fault tolerance in distributed systems.
+# Banking Transaction System (C)

+This project is a Banking Transaction System implemented using a Queue in C.

+## Features
+- Deposit and withdrawal transactions
+- FIFO (First In First Out) processing
+- Circular queue implementation
+- Balance management with validation

+## Description
+This program simulates banking transactions where each transaction is stored in a queue and processed in order.